feilipu/z88dk-libraries/readme.md

 ## Introduction to selected z88dk Libraries
-This file describes some some z88dk compatible libraries.
+This file describes some z88dk compatible libraries.

 ### z88dk-time
 The implementation of `time.h` aspires to conform with ISO/IEC 9899 (C90).
 However, due to limitations of the target processor and the nature of its development environment, a practical implementation must of necessity deviate from the standard.